Hidden Korea: Bears and Divorce

 Yes.
 Bears.
 She calls me bear but it’s more a nickname.
 She found bears in Korea, and she found them at every corner.

 It was fun at first.
 These creatures, the masterpieces of nature that can run, swim, climb, and hide while having such huge body and unmatchable power under it, are designed to look cute by many.
 Problem?
 No, by no means no!
-I’m far inferior compared, only maybe my brain works a bit better, and I’m kinda proud to be called the same with them, if I must confess.
+I’m far inferior, only maybe my brain works a bit better, and I’m kinda proud to be called the same with them, if I must confess.
 “Ha ha!
 See, you like bears” it was.
 Then, just the next day she found another.

 See how happy she is holding his hand?
 I, bragging about my mental capacity, was blind not to see what was coming.
 Next day, another bear, and again a happy wife.